I’ll bet you are asking yourself why you would want to make your own nesting boxes for ducks.

 Ducks also like a place that is dark and where they feel secure.

-I need a place where the eggs will stay dry (it rains here a lot) and a duck laying box that is easy to clean.
+I needed a place where the eggs would stay dry (it rains here a lot) and a duck laying box that is easy to clean.
 Lastly, I need something that is not going to take me a month of Sundays to make.

 This is what I came up with.
 I looked for a dark plastic tote that was the right size for nesting boxes for ducks. ( it will need to be approximately 15″ wide x 18″ high x 23″ long.)
 You want it dark, not see-through.
 It gives the ducks a more secure, private feeling.

 My wonderful hubby cut the opening in it for me.
-He started by drawing the opening with a sharpie then he cut it out with a hand saw.
-We first tried to cut it with a circular saw but the plastic wanted to crack and splinter.
-The hand saw worked great.
+He started by drawing the opening with a marker, then he cut it out with a saw.

 More Reading: Duck Eggs Vs. Chicken Eggs, Why Duck Eggs Are Better

-I took the new nesting boxes out to the duck pen and tried it out.
+I took the new nesting boxes out to the duck pen and tried them out.
 I put the top on the ground.
-It becomes the base and helps keep the eggs dry and clean as ducks like to dig through the deep litter to get to the dirt/mud to lay their eggs.
+It becomes the base and helps keep the eggs dry and clean, as ducks like to dig through the deep litter to get to the dirt/mud to lay their eggs.

 I then put clean hay on it and placed the base, which now becomes the top, on top of that.
 Done!

 Wow, does that sound clear as mud?
-Hopefully, the photo will explain it better than I just did.
+Hopefully, the photos will explain it better than I just did.

 Related: 30 Gift Ideas For Duck Lovers